 Our passion is helping couples.

-We're a group of some of the best trained couples therapists across the USA (and in Europe, too.)
+We're a group of some of the best trained couples therapists across the USA (and in Europe, Australia, and South Africa, too.)

 Jennifer Elkins, MA is a cognitive-behavioral therapist with Advanced training in the Gottman of couples therapy and Emotionally Focused couples therapy.
 Practicing in Sarasota, Florida, she works with all couples and specializes in treating Attention Deficit Disorder in relationship.